fridge-dev/blog/scratch/scratch-from-laptop.md

         flow.
 You must find out how people think, what steps they take, and then figure out how to inject the practice/principle into their mental problem solving execution

-3. The career growth choice you didn't know you had at Amazon
+3. The career growth choice you didn't know you had
     - I'm often asked how do I grow to the next level?
 How do I get promoted?
     - I'm perfectly happy to help in these situations.
 I admire self-growth and encourage those passionate about it to keep pursuing it.